Developer Guidelines

 attention

-WSDL interfaces are only provided for endpoints which have the badge WSDL.
+WSDL interfaces are only provided for endpoints with the badge WSDL.

 API NameJSONYAMLWSDLWADL